pegjs/pegjs/README.md

 `offset` property contains an offset as a zero-based index and `line` and `column` properties contain a line and a column as one-based indices.

-The code inside the predicate can also access the parser object using the `parser` variable and options passed to the parser using the `options` variable.
+The code inside the predicate can also access options passed to the parser using the `options` variable.

 Note that curly braces in the predicate code must be balanced.